 Barefoot Slipper Socks

 These are my jam.
-I prefer to be barefoot as much as possible, so these are my favorite for a real barefoot feel but plenty of cozy warmth.
-I like the kind that have grippy sticky things on the bottom so I feel secure on my hard floor, but they’re still essentially socks and in no way restrictive.
+I prefer to be barefoot as much as possible, so these are perfect for a real barefoot feel but plenty of cozy warmth.
+I like the kind that have grippy sticky things on the bottom so I feel secure on my hard floors, but they’re still essentially socks and in no way restrictive.
 This list is far from exhaustive, you can find this type of slipper many places, but here are a few good options.

-- Etsy – I love to support artisan craftspeople, and there are many hand making minimalist slippers.
+- Etsy – I love to support artisan craftspeople, and there are many hand made minimalist slippers available on Etsy.

-- Jane & Bleeker $15/2 Pairs – I have these exact ones (in the photo above)!
+- Jane & Bleeker – I have these exact ones (in the photo above)!

 Barefoot Socks that Don’t Pinch Your Toes

 I am a huge fan of cozy socks both for lounging around and to wear with my boots.
 But I do not like socks that pinch my toes.
-Here is a list of toe socks and anatomical socks that allow for full toe splay you can keep warm in this cold season.
+Here is a list of toe socks and anatomical socks that allow for full toe splay so you can keep warm this cold season.
 These are socks you can wear with Correct Toes (inside the regular socks, outside the toe socks).
-For more on socks, read this Barefoot Guide to Socks.

 And there you have it!
 You can keep your feet toasty warm and still maintain full range of motion and barefoot comfort throughout the cold season.
 And while you’re at it, throw in some of the foot exercises below!